dr-jts/recipes/pasta.md

    1. In a saucepan over medium heat, melt butter, add flour and whisk until smooth.
    2. Gradually add milk, whisking continuously until thick.
    3. Turn off the heat add 1/2 cup parmesan cheese, salt and pepper.
+1. Saute diced onion and sliced mushrooms in oil and butter
 3. In a bowl combine ricotta cheese, egg, garlic, 2 cups mozzarella, and parsley.
 Stir to combine.
-4. Mix seafood in a bowl.
+4. Mix seafood and vegetables in a bowl.
-5. Saute diced onion and sliced mushrooms in oil and butter
 6. In a greased 9 x 13 inch pan:
    1.  layer 1 cup sauce in pan, place 3 noodles side by side
    2.  top with 1/2 of the ricotta mixture